-If you see an error message, then check the log file /var/log/messages for additional information.
+If you see an error message, then check the log file $\protect\operatorname{he-log/messages}$ for additional information.

-If the upgrade of the Oracle Key Vault system fails with the following message:
+If the upgrade of a FIPS-enabled, UEFI boot-based Oracle Key Vault system fails with the following message:

 Failed to apply update: The Oracle Key Vault upgrade has detected issues with FIPS mode.
 Please consult the Oracle Key Vault upgrade documentation or contact Oracle Support.